Thursday, 10 Jul 2014

 Conducted in 2012 as part of the Programme for International Student Assessment (PISA) of the OECD with support from the Australian Securities and Investments Commission as the Australian Government agency responsible for financial literacy, the supplementary PISA financial literacy assessment measured 15-year-olds’ knowledge of personal finances and ability to apply it to financial problems.
 A total of 29 000 students from 18 countries and economies participated in the assessment, including approximately 3300 Australian students from 768 schools.

-According to the ACER report, Financing the Future: Australian students’ results in the PISA 2012 Financial Literacy assessment, Australian students achieved an average score of 526 points, significantly above the OECD average of 500 points.
+The report, Financing the Future: Australian students’ results in the PISA 2012 Financial Literacy assessment, from the Australian Council for Educational Research (ACER) reveals that Australian students achieved an average score of 526 points, significantly above the OECD average of 500 points.

 After accounting for non-significant differences between countries and economies, Australia performed equal third, behind Shanghai-China, with an average score of 603 points, and the Flemish community of Belgium, with an average score of 541 points.
 Estonia and New Zealand performed at a similar level to Australia, with average scores of 529 and 520 points respectively.

-Almost 90 per cent of Australian students met or exceeded the baseline proficiency (level 2), the level of performance that will enable students to actively participate in life situations.
+Almost 90 per cent of Australian students met or exceeded the baseline proficiency at level 2.
+This is the level of performance that will enable students to actively participate in life situations.
 The average Australian student achieved at PISA’s proficiency level 3, compared to level 4 in Shanghai-China.